johnson-c/ColRadPy/doc/tutorial.rst

 There are are highlevel class definitions that a general user can use.
-These high level definitions will be show as well as the more basic definitions that the high level definitions call.
+These high level definitions will be shown as well as the more basic definitions that these high level definitions call.
 A basic user needs to only care about the high level definitions

 Below is an example of running ColRadPy.
 The user chooses an input adf04 file, temperature and density grids as well as the number of metastables.
 If you don't know how many metastables exist only choose level '0' (the ground) as being metastable.
 Choices were also made to include ionization and recombination.
+Note that metastable levels are only important if the plasma is not in equilbrium.
+In equilbrium metastable fraction is set and will not vary for a given temperature and density.

 The 'use_recombination' flag when true will use any recombination rates that are included in the adf04 file.

 The 'use_recombination_three_body' flag when true will have ColRadPy make and include three body recombination rates.

 Note inorder to have three body recombination there must be some ionization included in the calculation.

 The 'use_ionization' flag when true will use any ionization rates that are included in the adf04 file.

 The 'suppliment_with_ecip' when true will have ColRadPy make ECIP ionization rates and include these rates anywhere that there are no ionization rates included in the adf04 file.

+Note that ionization should always be included in the calculation even if it is just ECIP.
+Ionization can significantly change both absolute values of PECs as well as relative values of PECs.

 .. code-block:: python